MarcinZyrkowski/JsonPlaceholderTestFramework/README.md

 ## Goal
-The goal of the project is to build custom test framework which test open API page: https://jsonplaceholder.typicode.com/
+The goal of the project is to build custom test framework which tests open API page: https://jsonplaceholder.typicode.com/